abulimov/models_blog/content/post/zvezda-hood.md

 ![hood wip 2](/images/models/hms-hood/hood_wip_2_1920.jpg)

-Also I've decided to use photoetch for the first time.
+Also I've decided to use PhotoEtch for the first time.
 Got some **Tom's Modelworks** 1/700 railings, and while using PE is far more tedious than drilling the barrels, the result is quite rewarding and brings the model to the next level.

 Before and after PE railings:
 ![hood wip 3](/images/models/hms-hood/hood_wip_3_1920.jpg)